 If your cat has to squeeze themselves into each perch, they are not going to use the tree.

-Also, you want to make sure the tree is able to hold enough weight for safety reasons.
+Also, you want to make sure the tree can hold enough weight for safety reasons.
+If you have a heavier feline, ensure your purchase a cat tree for fat cats.
 You do not wanna your cat to break the tree, and tumble over when you are not home to help them.

 If the tree is not meant for large cats, then using a large cat with the tree is a safety concern.
+It is like buying a small litter box for a Maine Coon.
+It just doesn’t make sense.
 Please don’t waste your time and money by buying a tree not meant for large cats.

 You also want to consider size in terms of how much room it takes up.
 It would be a real bummer if the cat tree showed up at your house and you did not have any good place to put it.